rustls/rustls/README.md

     contexts, where `webpki` is not likely to process the certificates in use.
 Thanks to @DemiMarie-parity.
   - Performance improvements.
 Thanks to @nviennot.
+  - Fixed client authentication being unduly rejected by client when server uses the superseded certificate_types field of CertificateRequest.
 * 0.17.0 (2020-02-22):
   - *Breaking API change*: ALPN protocols offered by the client are passed to the server certificate resolution trait (`ResolvesServerCert`).